 2. Create a Support Team

-Your husband/partner will more than likely be by your side throughout your labor (unless you or your partner do not feel comfortable).
+Your husband/partner will likely be by your side throughout your labor (unless you or your partner do not feel comfortable).
 Whoever is with you on your birthing day needs to understand your wants and desires.
 Make sure to ask your doctor or midwife all of your questions during your prenatal visits.
-By hearing their responses, you will know if they will be supportive of the birth that you want.
+By hearing their responses, you will know if they will support the birth you want.
 (Here is a list of questions to ask your OB!)

 *Tip: If you have your baby at the hospital, you, unfortunately, won’t know who your nurse is.
-However, if you feel like the nurse assigned to your room isn’t supportive of your wants and needs, your husband/partner can always request a new nurse.
-They can go to the nurses’ station and ask to speak with the charge nurse.
+However, if you feel like the nurse assigned to your room doesn’t support your wants and needs, your husband/partner can always request a new nurse.
+They can go to the nurses’ station and speak with the charge nurse.
 This is your birth, and if you aren’t feeling supported or heard, you can request someone new.

 Since labor can be a long process, it’s also nice to line up some additional support.
 For example, you might want to consider hiring a doula for extra physical, emotional, and informational support.